scottish-government-design-system/designsystem.gov.scot/styles/base-grid/index.md

 This example is intended for illustration purposes only, and the HTML and CSS code used to create it should not be used.

+### Mobile version

+The individual boxes of the grid span the width of the whole page on a mobile phone or other small device.

 {% include example-frame-base-grid.html name="interactive" caption="Half-scale interactive demo" resize=true %}

-## Mobile version

-The individual boxes of the grid span the width of the whole page on a mobile.